SG Review Interview

 In my own involvement I want be practical and put idealistic principles aside.
 End the long running monopoly of Lee Kuan Yew family and cohort first, then go through the necessary cycle to reestablish a truthful non-exploiting governance which is sufficiently checked and better balanced, and in which no long term ruler nor hereditary phenomena would be tolerated.

-Upon that we may (or may not) be measured very high in terms of democracy, but however such a reform would give Rep of Singapore the necessary transformation or transition to a better future.
+Upon that we may (or may not) be measured very high in terms of democracy, but however such a reform would give Rep of Singapore the necessary transformation or transition to a better future. - 2) In your experience, what do you think has been the most challenging thing in working for democracy in Singapore?

 I am really new in this and my personal experience wouldn't be really relevant.
 Realistically I don't really think democracy is THE goal, at least not the most immediate goal during the post-LKY transition.
 I believe that overly or blindly looking just at democracy alone will cause us to neglect crucially important things.
 The works for democracy is a longer term matter that we have to continuously put in long lasting efforts after ending of Lee Kuan Yew era.
 I won't say that ending that is the challenge either, because it will end soon by either one way or another.
-Challenge however is get it ended by a desirable way and avoid it falling in a way that would become too difficult to reestablish a positive foundation for future Singapore.
+Challenge however is get it ended by a desirable way and avoid it falling in a way that would become too difficult to reestablish a positive foundation for future Singapore. - 3) What do you think is the current level of democracy in Singapore?
+Do you feel it is enough?

 Singapore had no true experience in democracy, from pre-British ages through British rules, and in entire Lee Kuan Yew regime.
 Democracy is currently only a falsehood here.
 Plundering and Graft as well as Exploitation had been systematically legalized and entrenched, reigned almost in the entire history of the republic by a small group of minority surrounding Lee Kuan Yew's family.
 Citizen's dignity and rights are in worst state than many 3rd world or communist countries.
 I don't want to make myself sound too extreme but I feel that to discuss democracy with Singaporeans is liken with talking about shark fin abalone soup with people who are in a famine.
 Please take it as my identification the impracticality rather than a measurement of it's extend above.
-A good half of adult citizens have no experience of casting a vote – uniquely Singapore in terms of democracy.
+A good half of adult citizens have no experience of casting a vote – uniquely Singapore in terms of democracy. - 4) Personally, what do you think would make the ideal political system in Singapore?

 Just as ideal democracy being too remote for Singapore, it could be too shocking and even frightening for life long suffering slaves to be suddenly liberated into total freedom.
 Birds grown up in cages and fish bread in aquariums actually needs a transitional rehabilitation before they have ability to survive when released into the wild.
 Instead of looking for ideal political system for Singapore, I rather study the experience of other nations' transition to democratization, hoping to learn something that is practically useful for Singapore.
-There is really nothing suitable to be blindly adopted in whole or in full, we have to separate and combine as well as innovate and adapt particularly from recent experiences of fellow Asian nations.
+There is really nothing suitable to be blindly adopted in whole or in full, we have to separate and combine as well as innovate and adapt particularly from recent experiences of fellow Asian nations. - 5) There are a lot of Internet criticism that you are "blindly" supporting Dr Chee Soon Juan and the SDP.
+How do you feel about such criticism and what do you think are the motivations behind such criticism?

 I think it is the people's liberty to criticize me as much as it is my liberty to criticize Lee Kuan Yew regime.
 But I hope I am not criticizing LKY famiLEE LEEgime BLINDLY.
 I support many activists and political fighters including Mr. JBJ, bearing the differences in styles and values in between us, we work together on common areas that we can complement each other.
 For example Mr. M Ravi's anti-death penalty campaign, as Internet community is aware that my manifesto blog proposed death penalty for the worst of corruptions.

 I support & encourage the anti-death activists especially when this regime put police pressure on them.
 I proposed abolishment of mandatory death penalty especially on small time drug traffickers, however I believe that some of the worst corruptions deserves death penalty.
 In that light, my support for the anti-death penalty group isn't blind nor hypocritical but just in accordance with my value and faith.
 My support to Dr. Chee and his party is just similar.
-People are however always free to criticize me, just I hope not criticizing blindly.
+People are however always free to criticize me, just I hope not criticizing blindly. - 6) As someone who is famous in the Singapore Internet community, do you think the Internet can play a role to bring about more democracy in Singapore?
+How do you think this can be done?

 In my own view, Internet in it's future developed form in particular will be the key medium for reform and democratization as well as it is for almost any social; economical; medical or industrial developments.
 It's role is the most crucial of all.
 There will be web-based opinion polls; gallop polls; exit polls; tracking surveys etc, and may be even the actual election poll would be done over Internet in future, I have no doubt about it.
 It is a shame that the ability and advantage of Internet is far from being fully utilized by reformists and politicians at the moment, PAP included.
 Even with the present limited use, differences that would be otherwise impossible had been achieved, by combination of efforts including SG Review as example.
 Singapore would surely return to stone-age if we had only the 154th media to count on.